m4thmatic/PetMe/README.md

 3)	If you use any gear with +charm on it, you need to use this command to set the total +charm value from any gear you will be wearing while charming.I plan to eventually automate this, but for the time being is necessary.
+4)	This addon was developed using HorizonXI.
+It should work fine on retail / other private servers, however, the jug pet level/duration table will need to be updated w/ appropriate values.
-4)	This is my first foray into LUA and this code is very much a work in progress.
+5)	This is my first foray into LUA and this code is very much a work in progress.
 If you have helpful suggestions and/or issues, you're welcome to DM me on discord @mathmatic.

 ## Planning to add: